Many manufacturing companies have had thriving businesses for decades, without the help of a standalone CRM system.

 In the absence of CRM, there are many traditional methods, such as email, for salespeople to communicate internally.

-However, if there’s a need to have internal, online discussions that relate to specific prospects, customers, opportunities, and other entities CRM allows for this.
+However, CRM allows for this if there’s a need for internal, online discussions relating to specific prospects, customers, opportunities, and other entities.
 Conversations can be directly connected to specific companies, people, sales opportunities, and more.

-Salesforce’s Chatter, Microsoft’s Yammer and SugarCRM’s Activity Streams are examples of this collaborative functionality.
+Salesforce’s Chatter, Slack, and Microsoft Teams are examples of this collaborative functionality.

-Over time, many manufacturers develop new products or acquire new products.
+Over time, many manufacturers develop or acquire new products.
 A manufacturer may inherit an entire sales team via an acquisition.

 When existing customers are prospects for newly acquired products, CRM is an opportunity to facilitate conversations that can expose and facilitate new revenue opportunities with existing clients.

-The best time to identify how technology can facilitate cross-communication and cross-selling is before making the large investment in a CRM system.
+The best time to identify how technology can facilitate cross-communication and cross-selling is before investing significantly in a CRM system.

 Better Forecasting for Production

-For certain types of manufacturers, the sales department can provide important inputs into forecasting for manufacturing plants.
+For certain types of manufacturers, the sales department can provide necessary inputs into forecasting for manufacturing plants.

-If spreadsheets and ad hoc communications between sales and production is too time consuming or is not working, CRM can reduce the time and effort required to provide meaningful forecast inputs.
+If spreadsheets and ad hoc communications between sales and production are too time-consuming or are not working, CRM can reduce the time and effort required to provide meaningful forecast inputs.

 Smartphone Access to ERP Data